Course materials for UCL module COMP0160

 There is no single correct answer to this task.
 As indicated earlier, we are more interested in problem solving and clarity of thought than pretty pictures.
 We do not expect anything approaching a polished final product.

 Submit your report via Moodle.
-The submission link will be available from 29 Jan 2024.
-Deadline for submissions is 18 March 2024 at 1600 BST.
+The submission page will be available from 10 Feb 2025.
+Deadline for submissions is 18 March 2025 at 1600 GMT.